 As with any other cult, the location of worship was kept secret, only to be disclosed to disciples who had paid their €25 (as an interviewer pointed out, ‘they are spreading the fear, but they are charging people for it’) two hours before the ceremony.

 The cult was founded by Grand Wizard Andrew Wakefield who in the 1990s had applied for a patent for his own measles vaccine and subsequently tried to discredit the existing MMR vaccine by linking it to Crohn’s disease, autistic enterocolitis (which he had made up) and eventually autism.
-His fearmongering culminated in the 2016 anti-facts film VAXXED with which his followers managed to raise the Lord of Measles from the dead and provide him with sufficient child sacrifices.
+His fearmongering culminated in the 2016 anti-facts film VAXXED with which his followers managed to raise the Lord of Measles from the dead by providing him with sufficient child sacrifices.
 (For more information about Wakefield and VAXXED, click here.)

-That day I eventually got to meet two of the leading autism rights campaigners, Witchhunter General Fiona Oleary (who had repeatedly been threatened by the cult leaders) and Emma Dalmayne, as well as a bunch of other lovely people, most of them autistic or parents of autistic children.
+That day I eventually got to meet two of the leading autism rights campaigners, Witchhunter General Fiona Oleary (who had repeatedly been threatened by the cult leaders) and Emma Dalmayne, as well as a bunch of other lovely people, most of them autistic or sane parents of autistic children.
 We waited for news in a diner until it was announced that the event would take place in the Tivoli.

 We set out on foot along the Liffey and soon got separated into small groups.
 As I was talking to Fiona and Emma while carrying our signs, we were approached by a cult adherent who said she saw our posters and asked whether we were going to see VAXXED as well.
 (Apparently she only saw the word ‘vaccines’ on our signs since she assumed we were fellow worshippers.)